tldr-pages/tldr/pages/common/git-update-ref.md

 # git update-ref

-> Git command for creating, updating, and deleting git refs.
+> Git command for creating, updating, and deleting Git refs.
 > More information: <https://git-scm.com/docs/git-update-ref>.

 - Delete a ref, useful for soft resetting the first commit: